awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 |  Delete one or more tags\.  |  [untag\-resource](https://docs.aws.amazon.com/cli/latest/reference/untag-resource.html)  |  [UntagResource](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UntagResource.html)  |

 You can use some resource\-creating actions to specify tags when you create the resource\.
 The following actions support tagging on creation\.

+You must have the `ecsTagResource` permission\.
+For more information, see [Grant permission to tag resources on creation](supported-iam-actions-tagging.md)\.

 |  Task  |  AWS CLI  |  AWS Tools for Windows PowerShell  |  API Action  |